eclipse-dataspace-dcp/decentralized-claims-protocol/docs/decision-records/2023-09-22-release-process/README.md

 ## Approach

-At a minimum, every release should be tagged on the `main` branch using semantic versioning, starting at `0.1.0`.
+Every release will be tagged on the `main` branch using semantic versioning, starting at `0.1.0`.
 Then, using that tag, a GitHub Release is to be created, for example using the `ncipollo/release-action` GitHub action.
-Finally, a compressed archive containing the current specification documents should be uploaded as artefact to the GitHub release.
+Finally, a compressed archive containing the current specification documents will be uploaded as artefact to the GitHub release.

 ## Further notes